surajsureshkumar/Fetch-TakeHome-Assessment/README.md

 - Maven 3.8+
 - (Optional) Docker installed if you want to containerize

-The initial application was built using [spring initializr](https://start.spring.io/) The following dependencies were added
+### The initial application was built using [spring initializr](https://start.spring.io/)
+### The following dependencies were added
 - Spring Web
 - Spring Data JPA
 - Lombok (for boiler plate code reduction)
 - Jackson Mapper (from [maven dependency repo](https://mvnrepository.com/))
 - H2 Database
 - Jakarta Validation (from the maven repository linked above)
+- Mockito (if you want to run tests to test your service layer or controller layer)